-A HI region (read as "H one region") is a cloud of generally neutral atomic hydrogen, e.g., with only about 1 in 10,000 atoms ionized.
-Their typical temperature is 100 K, in which case the material is referred to as a cold neutral medium (CNM).
+A HI region (read as "H one region") is a cloud of generally neutral atomic hydrogen, typically with on the order of 1 in 10,000 atoms ionized.
+Their typical temperature range is ~100 K, in which case the material is referred to as a cold neutral medium (CNM).
 Above that, they are unstable, but are stable again above 10,000 K. Between those temperatures, they generally cool or heat to a stable state.
 They typically also have some helium and other elements.
 They are not very luminous, mostly the 21-cm line, which along with the spectral lines of other elements embedded in the cloud, allows them to be detected.

 Other kinds of hydrogen clouds include HII regions and molecular clouds.
-HI regions and HII regions are termed diffuse clouds and molecular clouds are termed dense clouds.
+HI regions and HII regions are termed diffuse clouds and molecular clouds (which are even cooler and more dense) are termed dense clouds.